1rosehip/youtube-polyglot-chrome-extension/README.md

 - List of all available languages.
 - Jump to the specified time from the selected subtitle row.
 - Possibility to save selected subtitles from all videos.
+- Possibility to search on youtube videos with subtitles

 TODO:
 - youtube cache issue